dan-yates1/social-media-app/README.md

 # SocialMediaApp

-Instargram clone created in mobile development module for Nottingham Trent University
+Instargram clone created in mobile development module for Nottingham Trent University using Android Studio and Java